nuhptr/vuejs-zullkit/README.md

 ```sh
 npm run test:e2e:dev
 ```

-This runs the end-to-end tests against the Vite development server.
-It is much faster than the production build.

 But it's still recommended to test the production build with `test:e2e` before deploying (e.g. in CI environments):